jasontulloch/amber-ai-website/README.md

 # Amber AI Website

-This project was started by Jason Tulloch as an application for the Software Developer Intern role
+This project was started by Jason Tulloch as an application for the Software Developer Intern role.
+I refactored Amber AI's existing website to give it a more modern feel.

+## Requirements

+Download Node

+Clone this repository

+cd to the repository and run 'npm install'

+run 'npm start' to view locally

 ## General